This article details frequently asked questions regarding the encryption of our basic services and customer eligibility for new equipment.

 Customers who do not have digital equipment on their account will not be able to view any channels after Limited Basic channels are encrypted.
 For this reason, XFINITY TV service will be removed from the account.
 This may affect multi-product package rates or discounts.

-My friend got a digital adapter with an Ethernet port, but the device I received didn’t have one.
+My friend got a DTA with an Ethernet port, but the device I received didn’t have one.
 Why?

-We developed a digital adapter (DTA) with an Ethernet port, called an E-DTA.
+We developed a DTA with an Ethernet port, called an E-DTA (Ethernet-Enabled High Definition Universal Digital Transport Adapter).
 E-DTAs are designed and lab-tested to work in Comcast cable systems with compatible retail devices.
 Unfortunately, there are no compatible retail devices in the marketplace at this time.
-As such, we are currently offering customers traditional SD and HD DTAs.
-If a compatible retail device eventually comes to market, we will offer the E-DTA to customers who have purchased such a device.
+Customers may still use these devices as HD DTAs (the guide will be unavailable), although there is no need to plug anything into the Ethernet port.

-Does any other DLNA client retail device (for example, Apple TV) work with a Comcast digital adapter?
+Does any other Digital Living Network Alliance (DLNA) client retail device (for example, Apple TV) work with a Comcast DTA?

-No. Currently, there are no DLNA client retail devices available for purchase that are compatible with Comcast digital adapters.
+No. Currently, there are no DLNA client retail devices available for purchase that are compatible with Comcast DTAs.

 Limited Basic Customers with Medicaid

-Limited Basic customers who are receiving Medicaid, at the time of encryption, and do not have equipment on their account are eligible for up to two (2) DTAs, at no charge for five (5) years if ordered during the promotional offer period beginning 30 days before the date of encryption and ending 120 days after encryption.
+Limited Basic customers who are receiving Medicaid at the time of encryption, and do not have equipment on their account, are eligible for up to two DTAs at no charge for five years, if ordered during the promotional offer period beginning 30 days before the date of encryption and ending 120 days after encryption.

 Who do I call if the Medicaid processing team fails to contact me about my eligibility for the Medicaid discount?